tunahorse/OdooFlow/README.md

 # OdooFlow

-OdooFlow is a Python package designed to create records in Odoo more cleanly and simply.
+OdooFlow is a Python package designed to create records in Odoo in a cleaner and simpler way.
 Currently, you can use OdooFlow to create sales orders in Odoo with multiple products for a specified customer identified by ID or name.
 This eliminates the need to build a custom pipeline for the tuples; simply pass the customer name and product information.

 ## Installation